Wisconsin sheriff sues over Skokie woman’s detainment ‘hoax,’ shares evidence

 The Dodge County Sheriff has sued a Skokie woman for defamation and on Friday provided information that appears to discredit the story the woman’s supporters publicized last month of her federal detainment and transportation to the Wisconsin county’s jail.

-Dodge County Sheriff Dale Schmidt is seeking $1 million in damages each from Summer Sundas “Sunny” Naqvi, the Skokie woman; Kevin Morrison, a family friend of Naqvi; and various members of the media for reputational injury, his civil lawsuit shows.
+Dodge County Sheriff Dale Schmidt is seeking $1 million in damages each from Summer Sundas “Sunny” Naqvi, the Skokie woman; Kevin Morrison, a family friend of Naqvi; and up to 10 undisclosed members of the media for reputational injury, his civil lawsuit shows.

 But standing before a press junket inside his station in Juneau on Friday morning, Schmidt shared bank statements, surveillance images, text messages and more that indicate Naqvi’s story was a lie and she never even traveled to Broadview or Juneau last month.

-Instead, an unnamed “victim” — who Schmidt said had a three year relationship with Naqvi — spent thousands of dollars to fund her trip abroad, pay for her stay in a hotel near O’Hare that March weekend, and personally drove her up to Wisconsin on March 7, Schmidt said.
+Instead, an unnamed “victim” — who Schmidt said had a three-year relationship with Naqvi — spent thousands of dollars to fund her plans, including a hotel stay near O’Hare that March weekend.
+He also drove her to Wisconsin on March 7, where Naqvi was eventually picked up by friends and family, Schmidt said.

-Naqvi did not speak publicly about her claims on March 8 and has not responded to The Record’s multiple attempts to contact her via phone, email and in person.
-The five coworkers with whom she reportedly was traveling have also not identified themselves.
+Naqvi did not speak publicly about her claims during the March 8 press conference and has not responded to The Record’s multiple attempts to contact her via phone, email and at her Skokie home.
+The five coworkers with whom she reportedly was traveling before landing at O’Hare airport have also not identified themselves.

-The Record reached out to Naqvi’s sister Sarah Afzal for comment on Friday but was unable to make contact.
-Reached by phone on Thursday, Robert Held, an attorney who previously said he represented Naqvi, said he does not represent Naqvi and declined to comment further.
+The Record could not reach Naqvi’s sister, Sarah Afzal, for comment on Friday.
+Reached by phone on Thursday, Robert Held, an attorney who said March 8 he represented Naqvi, said he does not represent Naqvi and declined to comment further.

-Schmidt said his presentation was aimed at disproving Naqvi’s narrative that multiple law enforcement agencies last month transported her across state lines and then covered it up, and it referenced a history in which Naqvi had reported unsubstantiated claims to other law enforcement, including the Skokie Police Department.
+Schmidt said his presentation Friday was aimed at disproving Naqvi’s narrative that multiple law enforcement agencies last month transported her across state lines and then covered it up.
+Schmidt provided information to show Naqvi had previously reported unsubstantiated claims to other law enforcement, including the Skokie Police Department.

-But the sheriff said the investigation did not deteremine a law that Naqvi or others broke in the state of Wisconsin in reference to this alleged incident.
+But the sheriff said the investigation did not identify a law that Naqvi and others broke in the state of Wisconsin in reference to this investigation.
 And so, while his criminal investigation remains open, Schmidt said he is bringing no criminal charges against Naqvi and others.

 “To me it’s not about a dollar figure,” Schmidt said of the lawsuit.
 “To me, we have a victim here who was played, and not just one victim.
 We have a victim in this incident (and other victims in other incidents) … and she continues to do this and get away with it.